 Chacos are known for being ultra rugged and sporty sandals that handle everything from river floats to crag hustling to days on the beach.
 In our experience, the newer Z/Cloud offers the same traction we've grown to expect from the Chaco family.
-This model features the same ChacoGrip rubber and tread pattern that can be found on both the Z/1 Classic and the Mega Z/Cloud.
+This model features the same ChacoGrip rubber and tread pattern that can be found on the traditional Z/1 Classic model.

 As expected, the sole of the Z/Cloud held up to Chaco's reputation.

 The Cloud series of Chacos feature softer, lighter soles aimed at providing more comfort during extended use outings.
 The softer material may not offer quite the same arch support as the classic Chaco, though it does conform better to the foot and minimizes pressure points.
-As was the case for the Mega Z, we found the Z/Cloud to be a very comfortable sandal once adjusted properly.
+As was the case for other Cloud series models we've previously tested, we found the Z/Cloud to be a very comfortable sandal once adjusted properly.

 Even in adverse conditions, the soft footbed and smooth webbing of the Z/1 Cloud offer a cozy ride.

-The straps of the Z/Cloud are narrower but a bit thicker than the webbing found on the similar Mega Z. This style of webbing allows for a more precise fit when compared to the wider, more pliable straps on the Mega—which some might argue makes them more comfortable.
-Our testers agree that the Cloud series from Chacos are excellent choices for comfort assuming that you prefer pronounced arch support.
+The straps of the Z/Cloud allow for a comfortable and precise fit.
+Our testers agree that the Cloud series from Chaco are excellent choices for comfort assuming that you prefer pronounced arch support.

 The softer and lighter midsole material makes this sandal only slightly less stable than its classic Chaco counterpart.
 While it sports the same rugged outsole that is substantially thicker and stiffer than most sandals, there is noticeably more flexibility in the Z/Cloud when compared to the Z/1 Classic.
 This model is a step back from the ultra-sporty original, though we still think it can hold its own against the competition.